wushaobo/srs-docker/README.md

 docker-compose -f samples/compose.srs-hls-with-hooks.yml up -d srs
 ```

-Then, your inbound RTMP stream could be pushed to the 1935 port of srs container (or 21935 port of the docker host), and the outbound HLS could be pulled from the 80 port of srs container (or 20080 port of the docker host).
+Then, your inbound RTMP stream could be pushed to the 1935 port of srs container (or 21935 port of the docker host),

+e.g, push stream to `rtmp://10.66.66.66:21935/app_name/stream_name` with OBS

+and the outbound HLS could be pulled from the 80 port of srs container (or 20080 port of the docker host).

+e.g, watch live on `http://10.66.66.66:20080/app_name/stream_name.m3u8` with VLC player

-And when the RTMP stream is successfully pushing/disconnecting to/from SRS, the callback request to `SRS_CALLBACK_URL` will be sent.
+Additionally, while the RTMP stream is successfully pushing/disconnecting to/from SRS, the callback request to `SRS_CALLBACK_URL` will be sent to the hook API address expecting `200` as status code and integer `0` as response body if success.